 What is home decor without a good and proper wreath?
 Not much in my book.
 When it comes to budget ideas for decorating your living room in spring, I think it doesn’t get much better than a homemade wreath.
 I have used twig wreaths on many occasions in my decor.
 I think they always look great, are so easy to change through the seasons and you can make a twig wreath for free yourself.

-Once you have a nice twig wreath to work with it is so easy to make one for Spring that you like.
+Once you have a nice twig wreath to work with it is so easy to make a version for your spring decor.
 I have three different variations of twig spring wreaths in this post.
 For the first one I simply glued some little easter eggs to the wreath.
 By repeating the color scheme and using items that had the same rustic look, I created a quick and easy Spring mantel with the twig wreath as focal point.

 My Juju hat knock off feather wreath is one of the most popular posts on my blog.
 I think a feather wreath works wonderfully for spring.
 It reminds us of birds that are nesting.
 And the soft texture is as cuddly as a little lambs fur.